-The minimum LinkedIn bid is $2.00 and the average bid, depending on your audience is something like $3.20 to $3.80 per click.
+The minimum LinkedIn bid is $2.00 and the average bid, depending on your audience, is something like $3.20 to $3.80 per click.
 The average LinkedIn Ads CPM is $8.39.
 Based on data, there has been a surge in CPMs from $7.29 to $8.39.
 Bidding for CPM means incentivizing the network to show the ad.
-There has been a dramatic increase in CPM to 15 percent since January 2017, which shows that LinkedIn is reaching its maximum ad load.
-Both the CPC and the CPM rates for LinkedIn ads are quite higher compared to Google, Facebook, and Twitter mainly because of the quality of the traffic and the higher conversions advertisers are able to achieve by advertising on the Linkedin platform.
+There has been a dramatic increase in CPM to 15 per cent since January 2021, which indicates that LinkedIn is reaching its maximum ad load.
+Both the CPC and the CPM rates for LinkedIn ads are quite higher compared to Google, Facebook, and Twitter mainly because of the quality of the traffic and the higher conversions advertisers can achieve by advertising on the Linkedin platform.

 Quality of Conversions

-An action that’s counted when someone interacts with the ad (for example, clicks a text ad or views a video ad) and then takes an action that is defined as valuable to the business, such as an online purchase or a call to the business from a mobile phone is conversion.
+An action that’s counted when someone interacts with the ad (for example, clicks a text ad or views a video ad) and then takes an action that is defined as valuable to the business, such as an online purchase or a call to the company from a mobile phone is conversion.
 LinkedIn ads allow one to track the conversions.
 Using custom attribution windows, one will be able to instruct Campaign Manager to count campaign conversions that occur up to 24 hours, one week, 28 days, and one month after the last ad click or impression.
 This feature gives you the flexibility to track conversions in a way that works best for your unique marketing objectives.
-The quality of the conversions are pretty high for Linkedin and advertisers are able to see good ROI.
+The quality of the conversions are pretty high for Linkedin, and advertisers can see good ROI.

-LinkedIn is a very effective ad platform, where one can promote their product or services in an efficient manner, to boost their business.
-It is a very user-friendly platform, making things easier on both ends of the line i.e. both for the business and the customer.
-All B2B (business to business) companies are advised to advertise on LinkedIn, since 80 percent of B2B leads generated through social media come from LinkedIn.
+LinkedIn is a handy ad platform, where one can efficiently promote their product or services, to boost their business.
+It is a very user-friendly platform, making things easier on both ends of the line, i.e. both for the business and the customer.
+All B2B (business to business) companies are advised to advertise on LinkedIn since 80 per cent of B2B leads generated through social media come from LinkedIn.